Frequently Asked Questions

 What is the parents’ role?

 You, the primary educators, play the decisive role in your student(s)’ education.
 We are here to serve and equip you to confidently and successfully instruct your children as you prepare them for their unique calling.
-Parents of students in grades 7-12 are expected to be available in the classroom minimally twice a year, and assist the teachers with various tasks during that time.
+Parents of students in grades 9-12 are expected to be available in the classroom minimally twice a year, and assist the teachers with various tasks during that time.
 Even if there are no tasks to perform, parents are to stay in the classroom as an observer.
-Parents with students in grades KPrep-6 are expected to be available in the class and during lunch as well.
+Parents with students in grades KPrep-8 are expected to be available in the class and during lunch as well.
 We love having parents on campus and you are welcome anytime.

 Are your courses accredited?

-Star Homeschool Academy has earned accreditation from the Western Association of Schools and Colleges (WASC) for all 9th – 12th grade courses.
+Star Homeschool Academy has earned accreditation from the Western Association of Schools and Colleges (WASC) for all 7th – 12th grade courses.
 In the future we plan to expand the accreditation to all grade levels.

-How are elementary students grouped?
+How are elementary and middle school students grouped?

 What classes are included?